Existing controls retained

 What happens if the AI layer is offline?

-Which BAS platforms can be considered?
+Which BMS platforms can be considered?